Over 40? Here’s All of the Terrible Life Advice You Should Start Ignoring

 “If you’re hungry for pizza, have some pizza.
 Who cares if it’s the middle of the night?”

 Your digestive system isn’t the powerhouse it was in your youth, when you could cram all the junk you wanted into it without consequence.
-Take it easy, and don’t cave in to every craving.
+Take it easy, and try not to cave in to every craving.

 “There’s no need to stop and smell the roses.”